SAFETY CONSULTANT, J31

 Education andExperience requirements at this level consist of a bachelor’s degree in safety, industrial hygiene, forestry or a closely related field; or an equivalent combination of education and experience, substituting one year of experience in industrial relations, safety, safety inspection, safety education, transportation management, engineering, human resources or risk management for each year of the required education.

 Level II: Code: J31B Salary Band: J

 This is the career level of the job family where employees are assigned duties and responsibilities at the full-performance level and perform a wide variety of tasks involving implementing an occupational health and safety hazards program.
 Some positions may be assigned responsibility for conducting workplace inspections as a Safety Consultant or Loss Prevention Specialist and/or providing assistance to employers in the prevention of industrial or other accidents.

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus demonstrated ability to conduct work place inspections and identify and correct potential safety hazards.

-Education andExperience requirements for this level include those identified in Level I plus two additional years of qualifying experience.
+Education andExperience requirements for this level include those identified in Level I plus one additional year of qualifying experience.

 Level III: Code: J31C Salary Band: K

 At this level of this job family employees are assigned responsibilities involving advanced level professional work related to an occupational and health safety program.
 This may include responsibilities for implementing safety programs at an institution or facility, or similar responsibilities.